 Advantages of our FRCEM primary webinar package include:

-- 32 hours of basic sciences lectures and practice questions
+- Over 30 hours of basic sciences lectures and practice questions

 - online access for 6 months from date of purchase